What is Going on with the Pastors in America?

 When I was with another church growth consulting firm, we did a major study of pastors and came up with some astounding statistics.
 We found that 90% of pastors work more than 50 hours a week.
 One out of three pastors state that being in the ministry is clearly hazardous for their families.
 One out of three pastors felt totally burned out within the first five years of ministry.
 Over 70% of pastors do not have anyone they would consider to be a friend, and hardly any pastors had any close friends.
 Ninety percent (90%) of pastors feel they were not adequately trained to cope with ministry coordination and the demands of the congregation.
 Seventy-five percent (75%) of pastors experience a significant crisis that they faced due to stress in the ministry (Fuller Institute, 1989-1992).
 We at the FASICLD retested that data by various means starting in 1998 and also retested the results in an internet survey form several times over the last eight years.
 We found it has slightly worsened.
 Most pastors now work up to and more than 60 hours a week.
 Hence, why the divorce rate among pastors is rising and pastor's children rarely stay in the church or keep their faith.
 In both studies, over 40% of the pastors reported serious conflicts with their parishioners every month.
 This leaves pastors physically tired, spiritually weary, and even distant from God!
 Thus, they cannot properly minister or connect with their flock.

-We at FASICLD conducted a simpler internet poll in 2005 of 2,245 pastors and another 1050 in person by our surveys in pastor's conferences as seen above.
+We at FASICLD conducted a simpler internet poll in 2005 of 2,245 pastors and another 1050 in person by our surveys at pastor's conferences as seen above (This is a small local sampling to assess causes and motivations, not necessarily indicative of a national sampling.).
 Because we are reaching Reformed and conservative Evangelicals, the stats are very different.
-We found that over 90% of pastors polled believe in the resurrection, virgin birth, and the validity of Scriptures (we did not get into the various aspects of inerrancy).
+We found that over 90% of pastors polled believe in the resurrection, virgin birth, and the validity of Scripture (we did not get into the various aspects of inerrancy).
 The significant problem we found is the "buzz" or willingness to go beyond belief into trust, and then model that to their congregations.
 Being beat up in the ministry wears them down and derails their focus.

-As pastors, it is our call and duty to be on guard against the erosion of biblical values and damage to our and our churches beliefs and biblical mindset (Psalm 123:3; Mark 4:19)!
+As pastors, it is our call and duty to be on guard against the erosion of biblical values and damage to our and our church's beliefs and biblical mindset (Psalm 123:3; Mark 4:19)!